Ubuntu looks good but it can be tweaked to look better.

 Icons: Icons are pretty straightforward.
 Changing the icon theme will change the looks of the icons of applications.
-You should opt for an icon theme that has support for a wide range of applications else you might see some icons remain unchanged and look out of the place.
+You should opt for an icon theme with support for a wide range of applications; otherwise, some icons remain unchanged and look out of place.
 You can refer to this article to find the best icon themes for Ubuntu.

 GTK theme: GTK is a framework used for building the graphical user interface of an application.
-Basically, it determines how an application interface will look like (if it is a GTK application).
-At present, Ubuntu uses GTK3 so you should download GTK themes, with some additional tweaks manually for GTK4 apps, which will be explained here.
+Basically, it determines how an application interface will look (if it is a GTK application).
+At present, Ubuntu uses GTK3/4 so you should download GTK themes, with some additional tweaks manually for GTK4 apps, which will be explained here.

-GNOME Shell theme: Changing the GNOME Shell theme will change the Shell elements such as the top panel, activity overview, desktop notification etc.
+GNOME Shell theme: Changing the GNOME Shell theme will change the Shell elements such as the top panel, activity overview, desktop notifications etc.

 There are three main ways you can install themes in Ubuntu: